timirahj/Server-Side-Swift-using-Vapor-Talk/README.md

-# Server-Side-Swift-using-Vapor-Talk
+# Let's Go Serverless with Swift, using Vapor (Presentation Slides + Demo)
-Presentation slides and demo for my "Let's Go Serverless, using Vapor" talk.
+Presentation slides and demo for 2019 talk given by Developer Evangelist, Timirah James.
+Twitter: @TimirahJ